ibm-cloud-docs/hs-crypto/overview.md

 * **Key lifecycle management**

-  {{site.data.keyword.hscrypto}} provides a single-tenant key management service that allows you to create, import, rotate, and manage keys with standardized APIs.
+  {{site.data.keyword.hscrypto}} provides a single-tenant key management service that allows you to create, import, rotate, and manage keys with the standardized API.
 After the encryption keys are deleted, you can be assured that your data is no longer retrievable.

 * **Encryption for {{site.data.keyword.cloud_notm}} data and workload services**